(Automatic translation with DeepL)

 Installing node.js in Ubuntu

-The next tool we need is git, a version control system, since the LearningML code, with all its history, is hosted on gitlab, a service for development projects that uses git for version control.
+The next tool we need is git, a version control system, since the LearningML code, with all its history, is hosted in gitlab, a service for development projects that uses git for version control.
 It is very easy to install on any operating system (Windows, MacOs or Linux).

 Other services similar to gitlab are github (possibly the best known) and bitbucket.